NateWr/restaurant-reservations/readme.txt

 = Developers =

 This plugin is packed with hooks so you can extend it, customize it and rebrand it as needed.
+Take a look at the [Developer Documentation](http://doc.themeofthecrop.com/plugins/restaurant-reservations/developer/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Restaurant%20Reservations).

 Development takes place on [GitHub](https://github.com/NateWr/restaurant-reservations), so fork it up.

 == Installation ==